plexswap/Plexswap-Docs/products/gaya-pools/waya-pool/flexible-staking.md

 ---
 description: >-
-  This page explains who to stake in new WAYA Gaya Pool with Flexible Staking option.
+  This page explains who to stake inWaya Pool with Flexible Staking option.
 ---